SunnyFarmDay/ProxiMate/README.md

 docker compose up --build
 ```

-5. you can now access the website using the url listed from the terminal.
+5. you can now access the website using the url, http://localhost:8300.